 In the recent past, the governments of the United Arab Emirates (UAE), Dubai and Abu Dhabi have taken many steps to welcome businesses from all over the world.
 There are a number of business opportunities that one can exploit to become a successful business entity.

 With the increasing incoming business in the UAE especially in Abu Dhabi and Dubai, the need for financial services to help a business grow and develop is more required.
-Thus, it is always suggested that a company should take the assistance of a professional audit firm that can provide all the necessary services to the business.
+Thus, it is always suggested that a company should take the assistance of a professional and top audit firm in Dubai that can provide all the necessary services to the business.

 What are Audit and Assurance Services?

 An audit is one of the most basic of services that need to be performed by a business.
 This function not only makes sure that the business is on the right track but also will ensure that all the necessary business compliance requirements are fulfilled.
 Making sure of this will help in increasing the profitability of the business.

 It is recommended that all the business should prepare an Audit Report which will help the management to understand better the business activities and the standing of the business in the market.
 The preparation of an Audit report is the final step in the audit process and this comprises of all the various findings of the auditor during the audit process.
 It also may consist of the recommendations of the auditor for the business.

 Types of Audit